-&lt;sup>4 Domestically licensed banks include city banks, regional banks, regional II banks, trust banks and long-term credit banks.
+4. Domestically licensed banks include city banks, regional banks, regional banks II, trust banks, and long-term credit banks.
 Note that regional data on the amount of currency held by individuals are not available.

-&lt;sup>5 The data before March 1989 do not cover deposits at the regional II banks.
+5. The data before March 1989 do not cover deposits at regional banks II.

-&lt;sup>6 In 1998, average M1 outstanding was 1,927 billion Japanese yen, while the average outstanding of banknotes in circulation was 482 billion Japanese yen.
+6. In 1998, average M1 outstanding was ¥1,927 billion, while the average outstanding of banknotes in circulation was ¥482 billion.